 Mandatory standards for Information and Communications, Employment, and Transportation were combined in an Integrated Accessibility Standard that came into effect on a phased in basis on July 1, 2011.
 Finally, the Integrated Accessibility Standard was amended on December 12, 2012 to include a Design of Public Spaces Standard which became applicable on January 1, 2016 with additional standards for accessibility in the built environment addressed on January 1, 2015 under the Building Code Act, 1992.

 The OSC has a mandate to provide protection to investors from unfair, improper or fraudulent practices, to foster fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic risk.

 In fulfilling our mandate, we are guided by a set of core values that consist of: a commitment to honesty and integrity that is consistent with our legal and ethical obligations; serving with competence, excellence, efficiency, objectivity, and impartiality; and demonstrating respect, fairness, and courtesy in our dealings with the public, our employees, and our colleagues.

-These core values underpin our commitment to providing an inclusive environment that meets the accessibility needs of individuals with disabilities.
-The OSC strives at all times to provide access to goods, services, information, employment opportunities, and our premises in a manner that respects the dignity and independence of individuals with disabilities.
+These core values underpin our commitment to providing an inclusive environment that meets the accessibility needs of persons with disabilities.
+The OSC strives at all times to provide access to goods, services, information, employment opportunities, and our premises in a manner that respects the dignity and independence of persons with disabilities.

 1. Policies and Planning